zoe-pith/pith-site/about.md

 ## About

 Creating and consuming food is profoundly cathartic and connecting.
-Pith is a supper club, a brand of events, and most basically an attempt to integrate dining into the realms of art, music, design, and entertainment.
+Pith is an eclectic attempt to integrate dining into the realms of art, music, design, and entertainment.

 ## Menu